GetDKAN/dkan_starter/docs/docker-dev-env/docker-changes.rst

 This details how to update the docker images for DKAN.
-NuCivic owns the containers but the same steps can be made to create your own images.
+Granicus owns the containers but the same steps can be made to create your own images.
 We will also accept timely PRs with an updated container.

 Step-by-step guide
 -----------------